 The rougher the water (as in the case of an open ocean), the harder it will be to swim.
 You may even swim in a pool for a super sprint or sprint distance, which will make your time faster since you won’t be dealing with currents.

 Getting quicklace shoes, a wet suit (or a swim skin in warm water), and a proper tri bike will definitely help you shave off some time.

 How well you prepared for the race will be evident in your results.
 This is especially true for longer distances.
 You probably could do a super sprint or sprint tri pretty easily without too much training, and do okay if you’re pretty fit and run/exercise regularly.

 However, you cannot just wing a half Ironman or an Ironman.
-The race is much too long for you to not train.
+The race is much too long for you to not train or manage your nutrition.
 You won’t be able to sustain 5+ hours of a hard race if you haven’t prepared for it, and this will impact your time greatly.

 The Status of Your Injuries

 Finally, there is always the possibility of injuries.
 If you’re dealing with lingering injuries that impacted the quality of your training, you will need to be more realistic in what you’re going to be able to accomplish for a triathlon.

 Be sure to be honest with yourself about how long it will really take you to finish if you’re dealing with the lingering effects of an injury.
 Don’t overdo it on the race course, because you might not be able to finish.

 Triathlons are a whole new ballgam if you’ve only been into running.
 As runners, we all know what a good time is for a marathon or a half or a 5k, for that matter.
 But it’s totally different when you add on two additional disciplines.

 Knowing a ballpark time to expect getting into your first triathlons will help you in setting realistic goals for yourself.
 Aim for the stars, but if you don’t quite hit them, it’s okay because you aimed high!